jc972271/CP3407_Assessment/user_stories/user_story_05_Search.md

 * Insert screenshots of completed.
 * If you have multiple versions (changes between iteractions), show them all.
 ! [search page UI](../Images/search_ui_2.png)

+# Testing

+## Developer Testing:
+To test the search function multiple cleaning companies were added with different details then we tested each filter and the search bar ensuring only the expected cleaning companies showed up.

+## User Testing:
+To preform the user testing  specific